 Other publications include the book Oily Cart: All Sorts of Theatre for All Sorts of Kids, as compiler and editor (Trentham Books, 2012) and a chapter in the collection Theatre Criticism: Changing Landscapes, edited by Duška Radosavljevic (Bloomsbury, 2016).

-He is a regular guest lecturer at the Royal Conservatoire of Scotland in Glasgow.
+He holds a PhD in Theatre Studies from the University of Dundee and is a regular guest lecturer at the Royal Conservatoire of Scotland in Glasgow.